dune-gdt/dune-gdt/source/dune_gdt_tutorial_on_cg_fem_for_the_stationary_heat_equation.md

 _ = visualize_function(u_h)
 ```

-## 2: diffusion with non-homogeneous Dirichlet boundary condition
+## diffusion with non-homogeneous Dirichlet boundary condition

-### 2.1: analytical problem
+### analytical problem

-Consider problem $(1)$ from above, but with non-homogeneous Dirichlet boundary values.
+Consider problem $\eqref{eq:diff:pde}$ from above, but with non-homogeneous Dirichlet boundary values.
 That is:

 Let $\Omega \subset \mathbb{R}^d$ for $1 \leq d \leq 3$ be a bounded connected domain with Lipschitz-boundary $\partial\Omega$.
 We seek the solution $u \in H^1(\Omega)$ of the linear diffusion equation (with a **non-homogeneous Dirichlet boundary condition**)